 Need a rental car?
 If you don’t have your own vehicle, you will need to rent one to reach Topaz.
 There are many opportunities to leave paved highways in this part of Utah, so do consider something with 4-wheel-drive.
-CarRentals.com allows you to search the best rates from dozens of rental agencies.
+Find the best rates from dozens of agencies at RentalCars.com.

 Want to learn more about the internment camps of World War II?
 I’ve read several good historical novels that are at least partially set in camps like Topaz.
 I recommend Tallgrass by Sandra Dallas, Hotel on the Corner of Bitter and Sweet by Jamie Ford and Snow Falling on Cedars by David Guterson.